-The other bad habit runners tend to have is not getting enough sleep.
-Many runners are active individuals who have busy lives, but we all need to make sure we get enough sleep.
-Sleep helps to restore our body and restore tissue that we broke down as we run.
+Many runners have the bad habit of not getting enough sleep--they are often active individuals who have busy lives, and must either rise early or stay up late to sneak in those much-desired running session.
+But even runners need to make sure we get enough sleep.
+Sleep helps to restore our body and restore tissue that we broke down as we run in pervious training sessions.
 Without enough sleep, our bodies tend to feel groggier the next day.
-Sufficient sleep will allow us to be rejuvenated for our next run.
+Sufficient sleep will allow us to be rejuvenated, putting more energy and care into our next run.

 There is no magic number of hours of sleep, per se.
-Runners who are more active and accrue high mileage usually benefit from longer hours of sleep than those who are weekend warriors.
+Runners who are more active and accrue high mileage usually benefit from longer hours of sleep than those who are only weekend warriors.
 The amount of sleep that you need is dependent on your lifestyle and how your body functions.
-In order to get the right number of hours you will need to experiment with what your body needs.
+In order to get the right number of hours for you, experiment with different bed times and discover your body's optimal number.

-As runners, we need to take care of our bodies because of our physical exertion and respect our bodies’ need for adequate sleep.
-We also need to make sure we protect our bodies from the hot summer sun by applying sunscreen that will resist our sweat and which blocks both UVA and UVB rays.
-By dropping these bad habits and doing what is right for our bodies, we will be less susceptible to injury and disease.
+As runners, we need to take care of our bodies because of our physical exertion.
+We need adequate sleep and we also need to make sure we protect our bodies from the sun by applying sunscreen that will resist our sweat and that blocks both UVA and UVB rays.
+By doing what is right for our bodies, we will be less susceptible to injury and disease.